 Cottonwood flowering and pollination generally coincides in the spring with rising water in riparian systems.
-Seed development and dispersal follow as water levels recede.
+Seed development and dispersal follow as water levels recede (DeBell 1990).
 The timing of these events is critical to cottonwood seedling establishment.
 Seed germination and establishment require a specific environment and have a narrow window of opportunity.

 Black cottonwood germination is favored by conditions at the water's edge.
-However, seedlings there are threatened by flooding, burial and scouring.
-Seedlings at higher point bar locations are less likely to be disturbed but are more likely to succumb to the rapid drainage of a temporarily elevated water table.
+However, seedlings there are threatened by flooding, burial, and scouring.
+Seedlings at higher point bar locations are less likely to be disturbed, but are more likely to succumb to the rapid drainage of a temporarily elevated water table (Hines 1999).

 As high flows recede, freshly deposited mineral substrate (fine sand or a fine sand/ gravel mix) on active point bars provides moist, bare conditions ideal for seed germination.
-Moss (1938) and Noble (1979) noted that cottonwood seed germination typically occurs within eight to 24 hours on moist surfaces.
+Moss (1938) and Noble (1979) noted that cottonwood seed germination typically occurs within 8 to 24 hours on moist surfaces.
 The seedling crop will fail if the surface dries during the first several days after germination.
-Moisture must be available in the upper layer of soil for one to three weeks because seedling root growth is slow.
+Moisture must be available in the upper layer of soil for 1 to 3 weeks because seedling root growth is slow.
 Seedling water absorption depends largely on a brush of delicate hairs (collethairs) located near the soil surface.
 The collet-hairs also anchor the plant by attaching to sand particles, making seedling displacement difficult.

-The best conditions for establishment are associated with sustained high flows during the establishment period.
+The best conditions for establishment are associated with sustained high flows during the establishment period (Bradley and Smith 1986).
 Noble (1979) suggested that a halt in the drop of water enhances seedling survival by keeping seedlings moist.
-This combination of conditions yields an environment free of competition, a mineral soil in which roots can maintain contact with a zone of moist substrate as waters slowly recede, and an environment that is not subject to additional erosion, deposition or prolonged flooding during the first growing season.
+This combination of conditions yields an environment free of competition, a mineral soil in which roots can maintain contact with a zone of moist substrate as waters slowly recede, and an environment that is not subject to additional erosion, deposition, or prolonged flooding during the first growing season.

-These conditions tend to recur on a five-year return (or longer) interval.
-A five-year return interval implies that a given discharge occurs in only 20% of the years based on the historical record.
-Actual occurrence can be quite variable, and one should not expect a regular five-year spacing between events.
+These conditions tend to recur on a 5-year return (or longer) interval.
+A 5-year return interval implies that a given discharge occurs in only 20 percent of the years based on the historical record.
+Actual occurrence can be quite variable, and one should not expect a regular 5-year spacing between events.

-From a stream classification perspective, these conditions generally are seen on C and low-gradient B channels.
+From a stream classification perspective (Rosgen 1996), these conditions generally are seen on C and low-gradient B channels.
 These streams provide colonization opportunities through point bar formation and the deposition of substrate in remnant channels that also carry floodwater.
-The stream gradient in this scenario likely is less than 2%, allowing fine sands or a sand/gravel mix to form the surface layer of exposed point bars.
+The stream gradient in this scenario likely is less than 2 percent, allowing fine sands or a sand/ gravel mix to form the surface layer of exposed point bars.
 Skeletal layers of mixed and coarse material are found beneath, having been deposited during periods of higher stream velocity.
 The low gradient suggests that floodwaters tend to pond within such stream reaches and then recede more slowly than on steeper gradient streams.
-This sequence of events might occur only once in five to 10 years or longer.
+This sequence of events might occur only once in 5 to 10 years or longer (Bradley and Smith 1986, Hines 1999).

-As a river or stream migrates, it erodes sediments from the concave side of meanders and deposits them downstream on the convex side, creating point bars.
-Point bars are potential cottonwood habitat, as are migrating edges of midchannel islands in larger rivers.
+As a river or stream migrates, it erodes sediments from the concave side of meanders and deposits them downstream on the convex side, creating point bars (Leopold 1994).
+Point bars are potential cottonwood habitat, as are migrating edges of midchannel islands in larger rivers (Barnes 1985, Everitt 1968).